Devon and Cornwall Police

-Devon and Cornwall Police is the territorial police force responsible for policing the ceremonial counties of Devon and Cornwall (including the Isles of Scilly) in England.
+Devon and Cornwall Police is the territorial police force responsible for policing the ceremonial counties of Devon and Cornwall (including the Isles of Scilly) in South West England.
 The force serves approximately 1.8 million people over an area of 3967 sqmi.

 History

 The force was formed on 1 April 1967, by the amalgamation of the Devon and Exeter Police, Cornwall County Constabulary and Plymouth City Police.
 These three constabularies were in turn amalgamations of 23 city and borough police forces that were absorbed between 1856 and 1947.

 Between 1856 and 1947, police in Devon and Cornwall used a number of different names.
-They were gradually absorbed into two of the existing forces called Devon and Exeter Constabulary and Cornwall County Constabulary, except Plymouth City Police which remained separate.
-In 1967 the three remaining forces were amalgamated into one called Devon and Cornwall Constabulary or Devon and Cornwall Police.
+They were gradually absorbed into two of the existing forces called Devon and Exeter Constabulary and Cornwall County Constabulary, with Plymouth City Police remaining separate.
+In 1967 these three remaining forces were amalgamated into one called Devon and Cornwall Constabulary or Devon and Cornwall Police.

+The archives and objects that relate to Devon and Cornwall Police and its antecedent forces are now held by the Museum of Policing in Devon and Cornwall.

+In July 2023, the police and crime commissioner (PCC) suspended Chief Constable Will Kerr over sexual allegations.
+While that was being investigated, the PCC appointed Acting Chief Constable Jim Colwell.
+In November 2024, the PCC suspended the acting chief constable over allegations relating to messages sent on a police-provided mobile phone, and in December appointed the retired chief constable of Dorset Police, James Vaughan, as interim chief constable.